A Visit to Grace Home – Nagercoil, Tamil Nadu

 A Place of Safety and Love

-As we grow up here, we learn of our rights as women and the importance of education for the future.
-The leaders of Grace Home since the beginning have been advocates for the rights of women and they teach us to be confident and independent.
-When we are 18 years old, we must leave Grace Home (by law), so it is important we are well-prepared for life on our own.
+As the girls grow up at Grace Home, they learn of their rights as women and the importance of education for the future.
+The leaders of Grace Home since the beginning have been advocates for the rights of women, and they teach the girls to be confident and independent.
+When the girls reach 18 years of age, they must leave Grace Home (by law), so it is important they are well prepared for life on their own.

 It’s not all seriousness, though.
-We also know how to have fun and play.
+The girls also know how to have fun and play.
 Visitors are treated to some amazing dance performances by various age groups.
 Music is also a large part of our lives.
-We make music for ourselves as well as in praise of our Lord during devotions and at church services.
+The girls make music for themselves as well as in praise of the Lord during devotions and at church services.

 Meet the Staff of Grace Home

-Staff at Grace Home have dedicated their lives to the welfare of needy women.
+Grace Home is led by Selva Soraja, who is a counselor by training.
+Additional staff in the home include Raja Perinbadass, Jeyatakshmi, Muthu Priya, Vijaya Rani, Renjitham, Thresammal, Murugan, Vasantha Kumari, and Jessy Muthammal.
+The staff at Grace Home have dedicated their lives to the welfare of needy women.
 They are remarkable in their service and dedication.
 Since its inception, Grace Home has been known for its emphasis on education and spiritual growth.
 Many of our staff at Grace Home are degreed teachers.
-The staff in the photograph include Selva Soraja, Raja Perinbadass, Jeyatakshmi, Muthu Priya, Vijaya Rani, Renjitham, Thresammal, Murugan, Vasantha Kumari, and Jessy Muthammal.

 History of the Grace Home for Girls